 1-2.
 If the third party network is providing third party user identity information in the outgoing initial SIP INVITE request and is authorized to use third party user identity information, and based on operator policies, S-CSCF, IMS AS or IBCF invoke signing of the provided third party user identity information with a signing AS.

-3. The originating IMS AS may retrieve RCD server address, RCD URL, or RCD information from the HSS, based on the originating IMPU or wildcarded IMPU.
+3. If using third party user identity information is successfully authorized, the originating IMS AS retrieves RCD server address, RCD URL, or RCD information from the HSS, based on the originating IMPU or wildcarded IMPU.

-4. The originating IMS AS may receive RCD server address, RCD URL, or RCD information from the HSS.
+4. The originating IMS AS receives RCD server address, RCD URL, or RCD information from the HSS.

-5. If the IMS AS has retrieved an RCD URL, the IMS AS, based on configuration, may retrieve the RCD information from the RCD server using the RCD URL.
+5. If the IMS AS has retrieved an RCD URL in step 4, the IMS AS, based on configuration, may retrieve the RCD information from the RCD server using the RCD URL.
 The IMS AS includes either the RCD URL or, if retrieved from the RCD server, the RCD information in the outgoing SIP INVITE request.

-If the IMS AS has retrieved an RCD server address, the IMS AS provides the originating IMPU or wildcarded IMPU to the RCD server, to retrieve the RCD information.
+If the IMS AS has retrieved an RCD server address in step 4, the IMS AS provides the originating IMPU or wildcarded IMPU to the RCD server, to retrieve the RCD information.
 The IMS AS includes the retrieved RCD information in the outgoing SIP INVITE request.

+If the IMS AS has retrieved an RCD information in step 4, this step is skipped.

 NOTE 1: How RCD URL or RCD information are carried in SIP signalling is defined in TS 24.229 [10a].